Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Quasiperiodic Model

 As an independent check, we compute the IPR for both approaches.
 Specifically, we evaluate $\langle \mathrm{IPR}^{\mathrm{E}}\rangle$ and $\langle \mathrm{IPR}^{\mathrm{S}}\rangle$ for the same three system sizes, which are shown in Fig.~\ref{FIG2}(c) and Fig.~\ref{FIG2}(d).
-Consistent with the entanglement analysis, both quantities increase with $W$ and display a size-dependent crossover toward stronger localization.
+Consistent with the entanglement analysis, both quantities display a size-dependent crossover toward stronger localization as $W$ increases.
 The finite-size scaling collapse yields $W_{c}^{\mathrm{E}}\approx 6.2$ from $\langle \mathrm{IPR}^{\mathrm{E}}\rangle$ and $W_{c}^{\mathrm{S}}\approx 7.3$ from $\langle \mathrm{IPR}^{\mathrm{S}}\rangle$.
-The persistence of an ED–SVD mismatch across two independent observables suggests that the discrepancy is not an artifact of a particular diagnostic, but rather reflects that singular-vector-based measures are not reliable for quantitatively locating the transition in this TRS-preserving quasiperiodic non-Hermitian model.
+The persistence of an ED--SVD mismatch across two independent observables suggests that the discrepancy is not an artifact of a particular diagnostic, but rather reflects that singular-vector-based measures are not reliable for quantitatively locating the transition in this TRS-preserving quasiperiodic non-Hermitian model.

 To provide an intuitive overview, we summarize these results in the phase diagrams shown in Fig.~\ref{FIG3}.
-Figure~\ref{FIG3}(a) displays the ED-based phase diagram extracted from the half-chain entanglement entropy, where the solid line marks the transition boundary separating an ergodic phase from a MBL phase in the $(g,W)$ plane.
-Figure~\ref{FIG3}(b) presents the corresponding SVD-based phase diagram obtained from the same entanglement criterion.
+Figure~\ref{FIG3}(a) displays the ED-based finite-size phase diagram extracted from the half-chain entanglement entropy, where the solid line marks the estimated crossover boundary separating an ergodic-like regime from an MBL-like regime in the $(g,W)$ plane.
+Figure~\ref{FIG3}(b) presents the corresponding SVD-based finite-size phase diagram obtained from the same entanglement criterion.
 Although the two phase diagrams share a similar overall structure, the SVD-based boundary is systematically shifted to larger $W$.
 Importantly, this shift can lead to a qualitative misclassification of the phase at the same point in parameter space.
 As a representative example, the point $(g,W)=(0.5,7)$ in Fig.~\ref{FIG3} lies on the localized side of the ED-based boundary, while it is still identified as ergodic by the SVD-based boundary, directly highlighting that the SVD approach is not reliable for determining the phase boundary in this TRS-preserving quasiperiodic non-Hermitian setting.